 We want to build a department in which students and faculty of color feel seen, heard, and actively represented.
 We recognize that the opportunity for anonymous feedback is an equity issue, particularly as we are still in the process of diversifying our faculty and diversifying positions of authority within the department.
 More channels for reporting and collective departmental accountability for the work of anti-racism will ease the burden of fielding concerns off of present and future faculty of color.
 We will discuss feedback at faculty meetings on a regular basis, attending to concerns as they arise.

-Johns Hopkins University does not require graduate-level course evaluations, but we believe that these should be part of the work of hearing all voices in our community.
-We will implement graduate-level course evaluations as of Fall 2020.
-We will also add a question to our undergraduate and graduate course evaluations that will enable students to address issues of diversity and inclusion anonymously.
+We have implemented graduate-level course evaluations though Johns Hopkins University does not require them, but we believe that these should be part of the work of hearing all voices in our community.
+We have added a question to our undergraduate and graduate course evaluations that will enable students to address issues of diversity and inclusion anonymously.

 We will implement yearly formal and anonymous departmental evaluation mechanisms, so students feel secure and protected in giving their honest feedback on their Writing Seminars experience as it pertains to both climate and curriculum.

 We will consider the ways in which public-facing endeavors like The Hopkins Review and our reading series reflect our values, implementing changes as necessary to prioritize diversity and inclusion in our contributors and invited writers.
 We will also prioritize diversity and inclusion in editorial and curatorial representation in the future.

 The Hopkins Review will prioritize diversifying its masthead, cultivating input from scholars and writers of color, and its editorial team will more vigorously solicit writing from underrepresented writers, casting a wider net of inclusion.